wultra/sike-java/docs/Readme.md

 ### SIDH Key Agreement

-Once you initialized the keys for both parties, it is easy to compute the shared secret using SIDH.
+After initializing the keys for both parties, it is easy to compute the shared secret using SIDH.
 The process is the same for both parties.
-Similarly to `DH` or `ECDH`, opposite public and private keys are used:
+Similarly to `DH` or `ECDH`, SIDH uses the opposite public and private keys:

 ```java
 Sidh sidh = new Sidh(sikeParam);